pdmelo/4W6-Winter-2025/Notes/Week11/43-sessions.md

 	</iframe>
 </div>

 This phenomenon is known as [**session hijacking**](https://en.wikipedia.org/wiki/Session_hijacking).
-To defend against this kind of attack, implementto  to clear session data once the user logs out.
+To defend against this kind of attack, implement  to clear session data once the user logs out.

 ## 📥 Submission